ninanrh/PUI2017_dcr346/HW2_dcr346/README.md

 ## Assignment #1:

-Worked with several other students, primarily with Prince and Sarah.
+Worked with several other students, primarily with Prince and Sarah
 - Learned from Sarah about the Json formatter for Google Chrome which made everything much more clear.
 - Prince help me to better understand the difference between indexing a list and range(len(list)).
-- Felt pretty good with navigating through the Json type of data.
+- Felt pretty good with navigating through the Json type of data structure.
-- I wrote the code in Jupyter notebook and than copied it to emacs (through terminal) and changed the url to suit it to a py script > that was understandable to me.
+- The code was first writen in Jupyter notebook.
+After running it in notebook I copied it to emacs (through terminal) and changed the url to suit to a py script with the variables and sys.argv[] > the methode was understandable to me.
-- Had an issue with setting my MTA API key env variable, Prince helped me with that.

 ## Assignment #2:

-Found the logic similar to Assignment#1, worked mostly alone and got help from Jack with writing to csv file.
-Overviewed with Sarah and Prince.
+Since the logic was quite similar to Assignment#1, I worked mostly alone
-- I wrote the code in Jupyter notebook and than copied it to emacs (through terminal) and changed the url to suit it to a py script
+- Overviewed the script with Sarah and Prince.

 ## Assignment #3:

-Worked with several other students, primarily with Prince and Sarah.
+Worked with several students
-- Rebbeca showed my how to access .
-- Prince help me to better understand the difference between indexing a list and range(len(list)).
-- Felt pretty good with navigating through the Json type of data.
+-